Vienna court finds Austrian ex-Chancellor Kurz guilty of perjury | Politics

 Vienna court finds Austrian ex-Chancellor Kurz guilty of perjury

-Judge Michael Radasztics presiding over the trial announced the sentence before beginning a reading of his ruling in detail.
+Judge Michael Radasztics presiding over the trial announced the sentence before reading his ruling in detail.
+The case focused on whether Kurz, 37, was truthful about his role in the appointment of executives for newly created state holding company OBAG when he was chancellor.
+The appointments were formally his finance minister's responsibility.

+Kurz testified to a parliamentary commission of inquiry in 2020 that he was "involved in the sense of informed" in the appointments but did not play an active role.
+Prosecutors alleged that Kurz was in fact calling the shots and produced evidence including text messages and testimony by a star witness - former Kurz loyalist Thomas Schmid, the first head of OBAG, who has turned state witness.
+Kurz denied the charge.

+The former chancellor, wearing a dark suit and light blue shirt, told the court before the ruling that the prosecution's accusations had made him feel "terrible" and "helpless" and his defence team repeated in their summing up that he did not commit perjury.
+Kurz' then coalition partner, the Greens, forced him from office in 2021 when prosecutors placed him and nine other people under investigation in a separate case on suspicion of corruption.
+Prosecutors have yet to decide whether to bring charges in that potentially far more damaging case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)